estheroche/AN-ANATOMY-OF-RAINBOWKIT-CELO/README.md

 The primary characteristics of RainbowKit-Celo, such as the pre-built templates, the Celo SDK, and the interface with the Celo Wallet, were discussed in this article.
 To help you understand how RainbowKit-Celo can be used to create a dApp on the Celo network, we have also supplied some code excerpts.

-Check out RainbowKit-Celo if you're thinking about developing a dApp for the Celo network, and get to work on it right now.
+Check out RainbowKit-Celo if you're thinking about developing a dApp for the Celo network, and get to work on it right now!!